Attribute type of element structure is ignored.

 precisely enough (example: the section called “Generating

-links using element relationships ”), |
+links using element relationships”), |

-or the feature, though really useful, is missing from the TDG (example: the section called “Adding/replacing common attributes to the realized document”). |
+| or the feature, though really useful, is missing from the TDG (example: the section called “Adding/replacing common attributes to the realized document”). |

-do not contribute to the
+Elements structure/info and module/info do not contribute to the

 meta-information of the corresponding realized element.

-may used to add or
+Only element merge may used to add or

-replace child elements in the info
+replace child elements in the info of the

 corresponding realized element.

-may have both a resourceref
+Element merge may have both a resourceref attribute and child elements.

-) found on module
+xml:id, xml:lang, xreflabel) found on module or structure

 do not contribute to the realized document.